d-veerababu/1d-helmholtz-pinn-solver/README.md

-# 1d-helmholtz-pinn-solver
-Solve the 1D Helmholtz equation using Physics-Informed Neural Networks (PINNs) in MATLAB.
-This repository provides an efficient, customizable approach to solving PDEs with deep learning, featuring example code, visualizations, and flexible configurations for parameters, boundary conditions, and neural network design.

-The theory associated with the code is available at https://doi.org/10.1016/j.jsv.2024.118476
+# Solving 1D Helmholtz equation using PINNs
+This repository provides an efficient, customizable approach to solve the one-dimensional Helmholtz equation, which is a frequency domain representation of the sound wave equation in the MATLAB environment using L-BFGS optimizer.
+The theory associated with the code is available at https://doi.org/10.1016/j.jsv.2024.118476.
+The article consists the formulation for the sound propagation in the uniformd duct, gradually varying cross-sectional duct, and narrow duct.

+In this repository, the code associated with the Uniform Duct, which is ideal for researchers, students, and practitioners in acoustics, computational physics and scientific machine learning, is provided.

+## How to run the code